-Whether you are faculty, staff, student, friend, or relative, if you are concerned about a Notre Dame student who is in crisis, you may call to consult with a UCC staff counselor who is on-call to discuss how you may refer the student to seek services at UCC.
+Any faculty, staff, student, friend, or relative who is concerned about a Notre Dame student in crisis may call an on-call UCC staff counselor to discuss how you may refer the student to seek services at the UCC.
 Our staff can also consult with you regarding ways to deal with behavioral or emotional problems experienced by students on campus.
-Call (574) 631-7336 during regular office hours (9:00 – 5:00 Monday through Friday).
+Call 574-631-7336 during regular office hours (9:00am – 5:00pm, Monday through Friday).
 You may call after hours if the student’s crisis is serious and urgent.
-Notre Dame faculty, staff, and student groups are also eligible to call UCC to request other types of consultation, such as educational, program, or organizational consultation services.
+Notre Dame faculty, staff, and student groups are also eligible to call the UCC to request other types of consultation, such as educational, program, or organizational consultation services.

 Community Mental Health Resources

-If you are not a degree-seeking student currently enrolled at Notre Dame, the community mental health center is Oaklawn Center – (574) 283-1234, 403 E. Madison St., South Bend, IN 46617.
-Notre Dame faculty and staff who would like to seek a no-cost confidential evaluation and referrals for counseling, mental health, legal or other services can contact the EMPLOYEE ASSISTANCE PROGRAM administered through the Human Resources Department.
+If you are not a degree-seeking student currently enrolled at Notre Dame, the community mental health center is Oaklawn.
+Notre Dame faculty and staff who would like to seek a no-cost, confidential evaluation, or referrals for counseling, mental health, legal, or other services can contact the Employee Assistance Program administered through the Human Resources Department.
 The employee may contact an EAP professional at 574-287-1879.